dwave-examples/immunization-strategy/README.md

   edges to add from a new node to any existing nodes.

 The default graph is the internet graph on 1,000 nodes.
-The largest number of nodes allowed for any graph specified can be at most 5,000.
+The largest number of nodes allowed for any graph specified can be at most 5,000 (DQM) or 1,666 (CQM).

 ## Code Overview